jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 Data Structures was a major course in the early 1980s.
 If you needed a data structure, you had to build it yourself.
 Now almost every major data structure is either built into the language or available via a utility library.
-If not, then there's probably an open source library that provides it.
+If not, then there's probably an open-source library that provides it.
 However, the knowledge I learned in being able to build my own data structures has greatly aided me in understanding the behaviors and performance characteristics of language and library provided data structures.

 Sorting is a major topic of study.
-I **never** had to implement `sort()` in my 38 year career.
+I **never** had to implement `sort()` in my 38-year career.
 The only time I have ever been required to implement [Quick Sort](https://en.wikipedia.org/wiki/Quicksort) has been when it was a programming assignment for a Computer Science course.

 I suspect that sorting is still a major topic in Computer Science because:
 * It was a major problem to solve in its day.
 * It's tradition/inertia.
 That is, they've always been teaching it, and they're going to continue teaching it.
-* It's a well defined problem that students can understand.
+* It's a well-defined problem that students can understand.
 * It's a good teaching tool, since there are many approaches that solve sorting with different space and time efficiencies.
 It's a good model to teach algorithms, complexity analysis, etc.

 Just as I have never been required to write a `sort()` program, design a data structure or provide [Big-O](https://en.wikipedia.org/wiki/Big_O_notation) analysis, the knowledge of how to do these served me well throughout my career.